thegooddocsproject/templates/quickstarts/quickstart-template.md

 - Concept 2
 - Concept 3

-:information_source: Link each concept to its corresponding content that help users understand the concepts and ideas behind your software.
+:information_source: Link each concept to its corresponding content that helps users understand the concepts and ideas behind your software.

 ## Before you begin

 :information_source: This section is optional.

-Before running this quickstart, you {should / will need to} have completed the following prerequisites:
+Before running this quickstart, complete the following prerequisites:

 - Prerequisite 1
 - Prerequisite 2